MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-data-transfer.md

 DataTransfer uses a builder style pattern, where you:

 1. Specify the source and destination tables by calling the SetTables.
-2. Specify which fields to transfer or set to a constant value by calling the AddFieldsValue or AddConstantValue, respectively.
+2. Specify which fields to transfer or set to a constant value by calling the AddFieldValue or AddConstantValue, respectively.
 3. Specify the rows to transfer is filter by calling AddSourceFilter.
 4. Execute the query for transferring data by calling CopyFields or CopyRows.